All classes 9:15 a.m. in the Assembly Room unless otherwise noted

 Download the November brochure: AE Nov 2018

-The History of Activisim and Faith in the U.S.
+The History of Activism and Faith in the U.S.

 The world we live in today is one where faith is used mostly to stop progress and to keep the United States from changing.
 Our history, however, reflects a completely different story.
 From the first European settlers to the American Revolution, to the expansion of the suffrage, abolition, and Civil Rights, faith groups and faith-led activism have driven this country forward.
 Rev. Dr. Martin Luther King might have said that the moral arc of the universe bends toward justice, but it bends only because people pick up the mantle and bend that arc.
 This session will highlight several major incidents in the American political story where faith-drive activism expanded the circle of moral concern and moved us closer to realizing the Kingdom of God here on earth.